Kasper Bjørke / Fool

-Fool, the “tongue in cheek” self-ironic entitled third album, is another tour de force in Kasper Bjørke’s signature production style – this time wrapped up as a concept album to be released on Fool’s day April 1, 2012.
+Fool, the “tongue in cheek” self-ironic entitled third album, is another tour de force in Kasper Bjørke's signature production style – this time wrapped up as a concept album released on Fool’s day April 1, 2012.

 The versatile Copenhagen producer and DJ follows up on his successful sophomore solo album from 2010 “Standing on top of Utopia” that reached high acclaim from the international press and indie blogosphere:

 “Kasper Bjørkes music is heartfelt, soulful and will make you dance” (Nylon Mag.)

 “Each track is a bang on the Krona” (Dazed & Confused)

 ‘Kasper Bjørke could become one of the year’s biggest indie-dance crossover success stories.
 Keep an eye on him” (Beatportal)

 „Wherever that Utopia is, just hope Bjørke hangs out there a while longer — it seems to suit him...“ (Time Out NYC)